hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ## Combining virtual environments with modules

-You can combine packages installed in a virtual environment with modules.
+You can combine Python packages installed in a virtual environment with environment modules.
 The following script uses pytorch (which is available as a module) and Poutyne (which is not available as a module):

 ```python title="pytorch_poutyne.py"
 import torch